 Infants with CMPA and/or multiple food allergies may face an immediate challenge from skin, gastrointestinal and/or respiratory symptoms, while those with severe symptoms may also experience anaphylaxis, failure to thrive and/or complex gastrointestinal manifestations.4-6,23 Alfamino® HMO is proven to be hypoallergenic, provides effective symptom relief1-3 and supports normal growth.20,21

 (e.g. inconsolable crying, failure to thrive, anaphylaxis…)

-Alfamino® HMO’s unique composition is also designed to facilitate fat and calcium absorption and supports gut recovery:12-19 Lactose-free, 24% medium-chain triglycerides, structured lipids and low osmolality.
+Alfamino® HMO’s is also designed to facilitate fat and calcium absorption and supports gut recovery.12-19 This is due to it’s unique composition which is lactose-free and low in osmolality.
+It also contains 24% medium-chain triglycerides (of total fat) and structured lipids.

 CMPA is an immune-mediated disease.
 It is associated with gut microbiota dysbiosis, which impacts immune system maturation and leaves infants at an increased risk of infections and future allergies.25-33 Alfamino® HMO is the only amino acid-based formula to contain 2’-fucosyllactose (2’FL) and lacto-N-neotetraose (LNnT), which are structurally identical to two significant human milk oligosaccharides (HMO).+7-11

 HMO support the growth of beneficial bacteria in the gut